Dr. Oscar Navarro

 Candidates can apply to two different fellowships (i.e. Paediatric General Radiology and Paediatric Neuroradiology, etc) using one single form.
 The Fellowship Committee will review all applications within a few weeks after the deadline and will select a small number of candidates that will be called for an interview.
 An interview in person at our hospital is preferable as allows a better interaction between the candidate and the members of the Fellowship Committee.
 This visit is also extremely useful for the candidates as they can meet with other staff members and fellows within the department as well as to gain a better appreciation of the resources available for the program.
 The final decision about acceptance will be made approximately eighteen months before the start date of the fellowship.

 It is expected that all fellowship candidates have advanced English language proficiency, both oral and written.
 Although we do not require that the applicant pass an English language exam, the candidate’s fluency in English will be evaluated at the time of the interview.

 Orientation Handbook for New Residents and Fellow

-The 2017 Orientation Handbook for New Residents and Fellows at the University of Toronto is now available.
+The 2018 Orientation Handbook for New Residents and Fellows at the University of Toronto is currently available and we expect the 2019 version will become available in July 2019.
 This downloadable booklet offers up-to-date information about topics such as registration, health care coverage, cost of living, accommodation, and child care and schooling, to help new learners, especially those from outside Canada, achieve a successful transition to residency and fellowship training at the University of Toronto.

 For more information regarding Paediatric Radiology fellowships or the application process, please contact: